begmuhommet/low-ops-docs/docs/platform/administration/users/reset-password.md

 # Resetting a User's Password

-This guide provides step-by-step instructions for resetting a user's password in the Administration section of the Low-Ops Portal.
+This guide provides step-by-step instructions for resetting a user's password in the Administration section.

 ## Steps to Reset Password